iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   selectedInheritanceTypeFilterValues = <comma-separated list of inheritance types>

-This is a list of inheritance type filters that will be selected by default on a study/dataset's page in the ``Genotype Browser``.
+This is a list of inheritance type filters that will be selected by default on a study's page in the ``Genotype Browser``.
 Note that these values must be present in the ``inheritanceTypeFilter`` property.
 You can see the available values :ref:`here <allowed_values_inheritance>`.